Imagining your retirement can be exciting, but for many, building your nest egg can also be overwhelming.

 SIMPLE IRAs (Savings Incentive Match Plan for Employees) are another option available to small business owners.
 These were created as a solution for small employers who do not currently sponsor a retirement plan, are relatively easy to establish, and available to any small business with fewer than 100 employees.
 It is important to remember that the employer cannot have any other retirement plan if they are setting up a SIMPLE IRA.

-- Employers are required to contribute each year a matching contribution up to 3% of compensation or 2% non-elective contribution for each eligible employee, based on a maximum eligible compensation amount of $285,000 in 2020.
+Employers are generally required to contribute each year a matching contribution up to 3% of compensation or 2% non-elective contribution for each eligible employee, based on a maximum eligible compensation amount of $330,000 in 2023.

 Self-Directed IRAs are similar to traditional and Roth IRA options in that they fall under similar eligibility requirements and contribution guidelines.
 The main difference is Self-Directed IRAs allow investors to own assets such as real estate, gold, and privately-held securities.

 In order to create a Self-Directed IRA, an investor must work with a trustee or custodian who specializes in the less typical types of investments you’re interested in holding in the account.

 It is important to know the IRS forbids certain investments like collectibles and life insurance.